martinlevesque/secretsfly/README.md

 - Secrets are grouped per project and per environment.
 - Secrets follow a project hierarchy - secrets coming from inherited projects are also available to the child projects.
 - Cloud agnostic rather than multi-cloud support as opposed to Hashicorp Vault, and similar tools.
+- Ability to rotate the master key, and re-encrypt all secrets with a new master key.

 ##